ioBroker/ioBroker.web/README.md

 # ioBroker.web

-Web server on the base of Node.js and express to read the files from CouchDB
+Web server on the base of Node.js and express to read the files from iobroker DB

 ## Changelog

+### 0.4.2 (2015-07-01)
+* (bluefox) fix small package.json errors

 ### 0.4.1 (2015-06-28)
 * (bluefox) change login form